vpreston/robotic-exploration-papers/README.md

 ## Paper Citations and Descriptions

+S. Arora and S. Scherer, "Randomized algorithm for informative path planning with budget constraints," Robotics and Automation, 2017 IEEE International Conference on, IEEE, 2017.

+> TODO

 E. Ayvali, R. A. Srivatsan, L. Wang, R. Roy, N. Simaan, and H. Choset, "Using bayesian optimization to guide probing of a flexible environment for simultaneous registration and stiffness mapping," Robotics and Automation, 2016 IEEE International Conference on, IEEE, 2016.

 > TODO